eadorin/target-enhancements/readme.md

 ## TODO List / Known Issues / Limitations

+- [Bug] I commented the "pulse" and "rotate" options on the "TargetIndicator" class because they broke foundry when i delete the token or change the scene.
+I will try tso fix this.

 - [Feature] Show to others player the animated token marker

 - [Bug][Switching Scenes or Deleting tokens while target locks up game](https://github.com/eadorin/target-enhancements/issues/31)